 2. Jose Mourinho

 Portuguese coach, Jose Mourinho, is known for his well organized defenses and the physical strength of his teams.
 He was a teacher of physical education before earning invaluable coaching experience under legends, Bobby Robson and Louis Van Gaal.
 He has won 8 league titles and 4 domestic cups with Porto, Chelsea, Inter, and Real Madrid.
 He also won the 2003 UEFA Cup and the 2004 Champions League with Porto, the 2010 Champions League with Inter, and the 2017 Europa League with Manchester United.
-After a mixed second spell at Chelsea, Mourinho has recently become Manchester United manager at the start of the 2016-17 season and took them back into the Champions League.
+After a mixed second spell at Chelsea, Mourinho became Manchester United manager at the start of the 2016-17 season and took them back into the Champions League.

 Jose Mourinho's funniest moments

 1. Carlo Ancelotti

 When Carlo Ancelotti won the 2014 Champions League with Real Madrid, he became the only currently active manager to have won the tournament three times.
 Previously, he had won it twice with Milan in 2003 and 2007.
 Ancelotti's illustrious career includes league triumphs in Italy, England, France, and Germany, with Milan, Chelsea, Paris Saint-Germain, and Bayern Munich respectively.
 He's claimed domestic cups with Milan, Chelsea, and Real Madrid.
 Ancelotti's management style is one of versatility and adaptability.
 He plays formations that suit the attributes of his players.
 With 20 trophies to his name, Ancelotti is one of the most decorated managers on this list.
 He was recently appointed Bayern Munich manager.

 Carlo Ancelotti is surprised by his team